achyutk/geo-aligned-2.0/word2vec/README.md

+# Word Embeddings

+The code in this repository is used to generate word embedding files like word2vec and glove

+# Installation
 Install the following packages if you want execute only these code, If the environment is already set up using the requirements file from the main directory, then this step can be skipped:

 > pip install gensim <br>
 > pip install python-Levenshtein <br>
 > pip install nltk

+# Files
 ### glove_to_word2vec.py
 To execute this code:
 > Download the [glove](https://nlp.stanford.edu/data/glove.6B.zip) model and save it in **/word2vec/model/glove.6B/** <br>